Petrol, diesel prices hiked by 80 paise

-New Delhi: Petrol and diesel prices were Saturday hiked by 80 paise a litre each, taking the total increase in rates in the last 12 days to Rs 7.20 per litre.
+New Delhi: Petrol and diesel prices were hiked by 80 paise a litre each Wednesday, taking the total increase in rates in 16 days to Rs 10 per litre.

-Petrol in Delhi will now cost Rs 102.61 per litre as against Rs 101.81 previously, while diesel rates have gone up from Rs 93.07 per litre to Rs 93.87, according to a price notification of state fuel retailers.
+Petrol in Delhi will now cost Rs 105.41 per litre as against Rs 104.61 previously while diesel rates have gone up from Rs 95.87 per litre to 96.67, according to a price notification of state fuel retailers.

 Rates have been increased across the country and vary from state to state depending upon the incidence of local taxation.

-In all, petrol prices have gone up by Rs 7.20 per litre.
+In all, petrol and diesel prices have gone up by Rs 10 per litre each.

 Leave a Reply